KotoJallow/Graphs/README.md

 				testGraphUsingFile.cpp and testGraphDirectly.cpp for 1 & 2 respectively.

-Linux users running the make file will create both test CPP files.
+Linux users, running the make file will create both test CPP files.

 	make runTest for 1